yus8yus8/java-design-patterns/bulkhead/README.md

 /**
  * The Bulkhead pattern is a type of application design that is tolerant of failure.
 In a bulkhead
  * architecture, elements of an application are isolated into pools so that if one fails, it will
- * not exhaust resources of others applications.
+ * not exhaust resources of other applications.
  *
  * <p>In the below example, it uses a bulkhead to control the calls to a remote service.
 The
  * number of maximum concurrent calls is set to 5, and the waiting time is 5s.